yard-turkey/generic-s3-apis/README.md

 has been deleted so that an admin has better visibility into buckets that are missing their connection information.

-**Note:** it is an expected enhancement to support the Storage Class' _reclaimPolicy_., but for this POC phase, the safest approach is to ignore this policy and not delete the bucket.
+**Note:** it is an expected enhancement to support the Storage Class' _reclaimPolicy_, but for this POC phase, the safest approach is to ignore this policy and not delete the bucket.

 ### Binding

 Bucket binding requires these steps before the bucket is accessible to an app pod:
-1. the creation of the physical bucket with the correct owner access key-pairs,
+1. the creation of the physical bucket with the correct owner access key-pairs.
+This is done by each object store provisioner,
-1. the creation of user access key-pairs, in the form of a Secret, granting the app pod full access to this bucket (but not the ability to create new buckets),
+1. the creation of user access key-pairs, in the form of a Secret, granting the app pod full access to this bucket (but not the ability to create new buckets).
+This is done by the bucket library,
-1. the creation of a ConfigMap which defines the endpoint of this bucket,
+1. the creation of a ConfigMap which defines the endpoint of this bucket.
+Also done by the bucket lib,
 1. the creation of an OB watch/reconciler so that the actual-state-of-the-world is refected in the OB.
+Done by the bucket lib.

 `Bound` is one of the supported phases of an OB and OBC. `Bound` indicates that a bucket and all related artifacts have been created on behalf of the OBC.